 Costs and Funding

 The program is flexible and can be built in phases to facilitate its financing and constructability.
-The costs to implement the South County Ag Program are being refined as part of an ongoing feasibility study.
+The costs to implement the South County Ag Program is currently estimated at $350 million.
 The preliminary cost estimates indicate that this program is competitive compared to other water recycling programs in the state.

 The South County Ag Program has numerous regional and environmental benefits, including: